knhash/knhash.github.io/_posts/2024-04-14-sticky-toffee.md

 ### Background

+Cooking should be fun, following recipes is kinda boring.
+So I make it a point to read a recipe _once_ and then wing stuff along the way, hoping to keep things edible while turning into interesting and exciting culinary destinations.
+I follow _the hand-wavy way_ of cooking, as evidenced by the recipe below.

 Manavi challenged me to make toffee, saying it is very simple to do
 - boil sugar to caramelization
 - add butter